Daniel J. Frey

 Your own demons.

-Yet here in America we the people have always understood that the good of the many is extended to the few and to the one.
+Yet, here in America, we, the people, have always understood that the good of the many is extended to the few and to the one.

 Our great American experiment is about a nation of many living together through thick and thin.

-The times they are a changing yet again.
+The times they are a-changin' yet again.

-Today instantly, people can unite or divide over a single Tweet.
+Today, instantly, people can unite or divide over a single Tweet.

 Words matter.

-Words can make people swallow hate or words can lift them out of fear and give them hope.
+Words can make people swallow hate, or words can lift them out of fear and give them hope.

 We need to give each other hope.